shstefanov/docker-collection/README.md

   make start
 ```

-Attach to container (get names from make start command):
+Attach to container (will prompt for container id or name):
 ```bash
   make attach
 ```